asiddiki98/asiddiki98/README.md

 Before I became a software engineer I worked in the hospitality industry, as a bartender 🍻 and attended school full time as computer science major 🧑🏾‍💻.

-On my free time I love to play handball 🤾🏽‍♂️, and watch anime 🙀, and read about ancient history.
+On my free time I love to play handball 🤾🏽‍♂️, and watch anime 🙀, and read about ancient history 📜.
 I love to learn and experience new and exciting things in the universe because after all ...

 "We are the universe experiencing itself" -Alan Watts